 Policy Review and Modification

 Similar to the approach for new administrative policies, the campus community is encouraged to recommend changes to existing administrative policies through any member of the President’s Cabinet or the college’s Ombudsperson.
-The community member receiving the recommendation and the college’s Internal Auditor coordinate and share the proposed change with the President.
+The community member receiving the recommendation coordinates and shares the proposed change with the President.
 If the President and the Cabinet agree that the change should be adopted, the President designates a Responsible Party to draft the modification.
 The Responsible Party presents the modified policy to the President, who shares it with the Cabinet for input.

 The proposed policy updates are then shared with the campus community.
 Members of the community will have a minimum of thirty (30) days to comment on the modifications before any final action is taken.
 Comments from the community will be considered by the President and/or the President’s Designee(s) for inclusion in the policy.